emmercm/igir/docs/output/path-options.md

 --dir-mirror
 ```

-This option mirrors the subdirectory structure of where ROMs were found in the input directory.
+This option mirrors the subdirectory structure of where ROMs were found in one of the input directories.

 For example, if this is the input directory structure: